Understanding agentic AI: A future-ready guide for HR leaders

 One of the most valuable traits of agentic AI is its ability to operate across fragmented systems without needing constant human handoffs.
 In the HR and payroll context, this means agents can retrieve data from HRM platforms, take actions in payroll engines, and trigger workflows in learning or compliance tools - all within a single interaction.

 The World Economic Forum notes that Agentic AI can reduce administrative tasks, speeds up response times, and allows for more holistic decision-making.
-For example, an agent might recognise that a payroll discrepancy is related to a change in benefits, trace the issue across systems, and suggest corrections in real time.
+For example, an AI agent might recognise that a payroll discrepancy is related to a change in benefits, trace the issue across systems, and suggest corrections in real time.

 Rather than layering yet another tool onto complex environments, agentic AI acts as a connective layer that makes the ecosystem more operational, responsive, and less dependent on manual intervention.